garlicG/CutinManagerPlugin/CutinAppSupport/README.md

 Create a simple CUT-IN App which is the following configuration.

-- `CutinEngine` for simple animation.
+- `CutinEngine` for simple animation using ic-launcher.
 - `CutinService` to controll `CutinEngine`.
 - `CutinPanel UI` works with the CUT-IN Manager.